Fevers (T > 38) that occur with cytotoxic chemotherapy.

 Dosing antibiotics in cancer patients is different from 'normal' people and most should get the maximum dose (PubMed).

 Fevers often do not resolve until the ANC returns.
-I always tell them that the goal of antibiotics is not to get rid of the fever, but to prevent the patient from dying.
+I always tell patients that the goal of antibiotics is not to get rid of the fever, but to prevent the patient from dying.